 Please contact email@example.com by June 6 to arrange for your guests' tickets to be held at Meany's will call.
 A will call booth will be available in front of the Meany Theater lobby where your guests will be able to pick up their tickets the morning of Convocation.

 I am participating in the ceremony as a graduate.
 Do I need a ticket?

 No, tickets are only required for guests of the graduates.

 How much do tickets for Convocation cost?
 How many may I request?

 Tickets for the School of Nursing Convocation ceremony are free!
 Every graduate who completes our online survey by the priority deadline are guaranteed three tickets for guests.
-Graduates can request up to four additional guest tickets, which will be given out on a first-come, first-served basis.
+Graduates can request up to four additional guest tickets, which will be given out on a first-come, first-served basis, while supplies last.
 These four additional tickets are not guaranteed.
 We encourage you to talk to your peers to see if they have additional tickets they are able to give you.

 How can I find my family after the ceremony?